Ofrenda: In culture

 A non-fiction children's book called Day of the Dead: A Mexican-American Celebration was written by Diane Hoyt-Goldsmith.
-The book is about a Mexican-American family celebrating the Day of the Dead (Día de Muertos) in California and is focused on two young twins in the family.
+The book is about a Mexican-American family celebrating the Day of the Dead (Día de los Muertos) in California and is focused on two young twins in the family.
 The twins help the family create an ofrenda for their loved ones, as well as a larger ofrenda for their community.

 An ofrenda forms a central plot theme in the 2017 animated film Coco.

+Another animated film that showcases ofrendas is The Book of Life.
+The movie incorporates colorful and vibrant ofrendas as part of the visual representation of the Day of the Dead celebration.

+The James Bond film Spectre includes a scene set during the Day of the Dead celebration in Mexico City, featuring elaborate ofrendas and traditional costumes.

 In Season 15 of Grey's Anatomy, the family of a patient build an ofrenda in her hospital room to mark the Día de los Muertos.
 The episode contains several other references to the holiday, including many of the doctors meditating on dead loved ones and multiple appearances of marigolds.

+On episode 1 of season 3 of the TV series Breaking Bad includes a scene showing Mexican characters crawling towards a shrine of Santa Muerte.

 In the 1998 PC adventure game Grim Fandango, which is set in the Land of the Dead during the Day of the Dead, one of the supporting characters is named Olivia Ofrenda.
 The game is also largely based around Mexican folklore and traditions such as the Día de Muertos, as well as some Aztec mythology.

 In Season 2, Episode 18 of Vampirina, featured on Disney Junior, Vampirina learns about Día de los Muertos and how to construct an ofrenda.